pongo1231/ChaosModV-WorkshopProvider/README.md

 This only runs on Linux.
 Windows support is not easily possible due to the libraries used.

-NOTE: This assumes the domain `gopong.dev` in several places.
-This will be resolved eventually.

 ## Building

 The following external dependencies are required: